lydiaYchen/PerfEvaluation-IN4215/project.md

 #### List of papers that can inspire you how to do performance evalution

-- [Optimus.](https://i.cs.hku.hk/~cwu/papers/yhpeng-eurosys18.pdf) This paper first built a first-order model to capture the dynamices of neural network jobs and then design a novel cluster schedule algorithm.
-Extended resarch questions: how to replicate the similar idea on BigDL cluster, validation of their model for BigDL and your specific scenarios.
+- [Optimus.](https://i.cs.hku.hk/~cwu/papers/yhpeng-eurosys18.pdf) This paper first built a first-order model to capture the dynamics of neural network jobs and then design a novel cluster schedule algorithm.
+Extended research questions: how to replicate the similar idea on BigDL cluster, validation of their model for BigDL and your specific scenarios.

 - [Model Driven Computational Sprinting](http://web.cse.ohio-state.edu/~stewart.962/Papers/morris2018modeldriven.pdf) This paper derived tree-based machine learning models to guid the sprinting policies.